Salk-Harnessing-Plants-Initiative/excel-barcode-scanner-guide/README.md

 <img src="./images/j.png" height="600">

 # Searching for an individual row one-off
 If you just need to find a particular row in `main`, you can `Ctrl-F` and scan the barcode.
-Barcode scanners behave like keyboards!
+Barcode scanners behave as keyboards!

 # Credit
 Credit for the original solution goes to [steveingmc on Reddit](https://www.reddit.com/r/excel/comments/2p1xuf/locating_a_cell_or_item_using_a_bar_code_scanner/cmsxri4?utm_source=share&utm_medium=web2x&context=3):